What if you could work like you’re on vacation?

 Feel the Earth Beneath You

 Get a dose of natural, sun-given vitamin D — your body and mind need it for optimal wellbeing!
-Did you know that there are many studies reaffirming us that walking lifts up the mood and releases dopamine?
-That happens on a very short walk, too, when you least expect it.
+A great way to do that is to go for walking breaks throughout the day.
+There are many studies showing that walking lifts up the mood and releases dopamine, and it happens on a very short walk, too.

 The Art of Smiling